 The graphic shows eight cogs, one for each evidence based learning skills shown working together with the text "8 EBL SKILLS PROVEN, BY RESEARCH, TO MAXIMISE LEARNING"

-How to use EBL English lessons
+How to get the most out of EBL English lessons

 1. Choose any 3 lessons that appeal to your pupils